 Objective Fiction specialises in original scripted content.
-Past and present productions include Peep Show, Feel Good, Fresh Meat, Toast of London, Eric, Ernie & Me, Year of the Rabbit, GameFace and Witless.
+Past and present productions include Peep Show, Feel Good, The Gold, The Larkins, Fresh Meat, Toast of London, Eric, Ernie & Me, Year of the Rabbit, GameFace and Witless.

 Chief Creative Officer